 Telos is a proud supporter of TAPS, Tragedy Assistance Program for Survivors, a 24/7 tragedy assistance resource for those who have suffered the loss of a military loved one, regardless of the relationship to the deceased or the circumstance of the death.
 Founded by Bonnie Carroll in 1994 following the death of her husband Brigadier General Tom Carroll, TAPS has established itself as the front line resource to the families and loved ones of our military men and women.
 TAPS provides comfort and care through comprehensive services and programs including peer-based emotional support, case work assistance, crisis intervention, and grief and trauma resources.

 Honoring our fallen heroes by supporting those left behind.

-Committed to supporting STEM education through the Wolf Trap Institute for Early Learning through the Arts.
+Committed to supporting STEM education through the Wolf Trap program.